 No kid wants to do 100 sit-ups or run 50 laps, but players expect the coach to make them do whatever they need to do to be ready for the game.

 Koach Karl – Use ‘the Serve’ before every (1+1), (1vs.1), and (Small Sided Games).

 3. Be a teacher

-Kids play sports for fun, but fi they don’t improve, they’ll eventually get bored or frustrated and perhaps quit.
-Help them learn skills, rules and strategy so that they can maximize their abilities.
+Kids play sports for fun, but if they don’t improve, they’ll eventually get bored or frustrated and perhaps quit.
+Help them learn skills, rules, and strategies so that they can maximize their abilities.

-Koach Karl – Teach the players that you will ‘freeze’ play during the cooperative portions of the 9-Step Routine.
-And you will ‘let them play’ during the competitive times.
+Koach Karl – Teach the players that you will ‘freeze’ play during the cooperative portions of the ‘9-Step Flow.’
+And you will ‘let them play’ during competitive times.